 It is a common problem with small online businesses that that their ecommerce conversion rates are disappointing.
-Do you have this situation where visitors are seemingly accessing your website but are bouncing off the site as if they are on a trampoline?
+Are you doing a great job marketing products online, but your visitors are bouncing off the site as if they are on a trampoline?
 If you’re staying up at night wondering why this is happening, help is at hand.

 Maximizing your conversion rates on your Call to Action Buttons is not an exact science.
 There is no magic formula.